7 Best Renters Insurance Companies in Pennsylvania of 2023

 What Does Renters Insurance Cover?

-Renters insurance will primarily cover your personal belongings, which is typically why it gets purchased.
+As previously cited, renters insurance will primarily cover your personal belongings, which is the main reason why it gets purchased.

 It includes furniture, electronics, dishes, silverware, bedding, knick-knacks, home decor, and other furnishings.

 Most renters policies usually offer tiered amounts for personal property coverage you would like to carry on your policy.

 A renters policy will also provide loss of use coverage.

 Loss of use coverage pays for any additional living expenses you may incur due to a covered loss.